sivareddyit/qubership-envgene/docs/colly/the-customer-requirnments.md

     3. `IN_USE` The environment is successfully deployed in the cloud and is being used by a specific team for specific purposes.
     4. `RESERVED` The environment is successfully deployed in the cloud and reserved for use by a specific team, but is not currently in use.
     5. `DEPRECATED` The environment is not used by anyone, and a decision has been made to delete it.
+  - Should it be extendable?

 - [ ] `role`

-   1. There is already `type`, which is based on labels set by the Cloud Passport Discovery CLI.
+  - There is already `type`, which is based on labels set by the Cloud Passport Discovery CLI.
-   2. Discuss with Pankratov to clarify whether this attribute should be computed by Colly (and if so, based on what criteria), or if it should be user-defined.
+  - Discuss with Pankratov to clarify whether this attribute should be computed by Colly (and if so, based on what criteria), or if it should be user-defined.
+  - Should it be extendable?

 - [ ] `syncInterval`, `syncStatus.lastSyncResult`, `syncStatus.lastSyncCompletedAt`
+  - поправить термин cluster info update
+  - принудительный синк?

 - [ ] `team` or `teams`? `owner` or `owners`?
+  - `owners`, `teams` are strings

-- [ ] Each POST in the API will result in a separate commit
+- [+] Each POST in the API will result in a separate commit

 - [ ] Product/Project SDs
-      we propose to use the approach of storing all the metadata in the Project Git:
+  - Mapping of SD type to SD name is specified in the configuration:

     ```yaml
     solutionDescriptors:
+      <sd-type>:
+        - <sd-name-regexp>
+    ```

+  - The configuration is a deployment parameter of the Colly application
+  - Default value:

+      ```yaml
+      solutionDescriptors:
         product:
-          - product-sd
-          - dm-sd
-          - dt-sd
+          - .*product.*
         project:
-          - project-sd
+          - .*project.*
         infra:
-          - platform-sd
+          - .*infra.*
       ```

-- [ ] `id` is `<cluster-name>/<environment-name>`; `name` is `<environment-name>`
+- [+] `id` is `uuid`; `name` is `<environment-name>`